 Building disputes can be time-consuming and very costly.
 Often consumers find that the money they have spent on legal proceedings would have been better spent repairing defects.

 First, attempt to resolve your dispute with the builder.
-If this does not bring satisfaction, refer your complaint to the Building Advice and Conciliation Victoria (BACV) (see “Where to get help”.
+If this does not bring satisfaction, refer your complaint to the Domestic Building Dispute Resolution Victoria (DBDRV) (see “Where to get help”.
 Litigation should be seen as a last resort.
 If litigation is necessary, ensure that your lawyer provides you with an estimate of likely legal costs so that you can decide whether to proceed with the dispute or simply repair the defects yourself.

 The Building and Property List of VCAT has jurisdiction to hear disputes arising from domestic building works (see “VCAT’s Building and Property List”).
 The Victorian Government’s May 2013 reform strategy proposes to increase the powers of a VBA inspector who is appointed either through the VBA conciliation service, or through a party to a dispute.
 An inspector will have the power to issue a Rectification Order (RO) that will be binding for both consumers and builders.
 A RO may require, for example, a consumer to make outstanding payments to a builder where an allegation of defective work is not upheld; or require a builder to rectify defects.
 A party may have a RO reviewed by VCAT.
 At the time of writing (June 2015), these proposed changes had not been introduced.